Updated on May 17, 2023

 Getting Rid of Springtails From Your Swimming Pool

-Pools can be a source of bacteria when not properly chlorinated or allowed to sit stagnant.
-Keeping the pool drained and covered when not in use will discourage springtails and other bugs from gathering in your pool.
+Keeping the pool drained and covered when not in use will discourage an infestation of springtails and prevent a wide range of nuisance pests from gathering in your pool.

 Will Springtails Go Away on Their Own?